bsdimp/freebsd-git-docs/faq.md

 **Q:** But I also need to fix my 'main' branch.
 How do I do that?

-**A:** Git keeps track of the origin repository's own branches in an `origin/` namespace.
+**A:** Git keeps track of the origis repository's own branches in an `freebsd/` namespace.
 To fix your 'main' branch, just make it point to the origin's 'main':
 ```
-git branch -f main origin/main
+git branch -f main freebsd/main
 ```
 There's nothing magical about branches in git: they are just labels on a DAG that are automatically moved forward by making commits.
 So the above works